Psychiatric Medication Referral

 Allergic Reactions.
 Allergic reactions can range from mild rashes, to acute episodes of wheezing and shock (very low blood pressure) that can lead to seizures and even death.
 While these type of reactions are rare they are very serious, and of course require that you go to the nearest hospital for emergency medical care.
 Unfortunately, no one can predict these reactions unless you have a history of allergy to the medication in question.

 Anti-Smoking Products.
-A nicotine patch is commonly prescribed for smoking cessation.
-It is possible to feel "sick" with nicotine intoxication if the dose of the patch is be too high for the amount of nicotine you intake from smoking.
-Be sure to discuss your exact nicotine intake and needs with your prescribing physician if you use the nicotine patch.
+A patch is commonly prescribed for smoking cessation.
+It is possible to feel "sick" if the dose of the patch is be too high for the amount of somking you engage in.
+Be sure to discuss your exact intake and needs with your prescribing physician if you use the patch.
 Another drug called Chantix or Champix (generic name varenicline) is also used for smoking cessation.
 This may cause nausea, headache, and sleeping difficulties.
 There have also been reports of depression and suicidal thoughts, and one should not drive a car or bicycle while on this medication.
 Taking these medicines requires close follow-up with one's health care providers.

 Blood and Laboratory Testing.
 While some sources may recommend that certain medications have blood testing before starting, this is not always an absolute clinical necessity and many Japanese physicians will prefer to check blood or other tests after medications are started.
 For example, persons on lithium should have their lithium levels, kidney and thyroid functions followed; those on tegretol (carbamazepine) or depakene (valproic acid) their liver function, white blood cells and drug blood levels followed; those on tricyclic antidepressants have their EKG followed; those on stimulants for depression or ADD/ADHD have their blood pressure and EKG followed, and those on betanamin (pemoline) also have their liver function followed, and those on typical or atypical (new-generation) antipsychotics should have their weight, blood glucose, and lipid levels followed as these drugs can sometimes cause abnormalities in these parameters leading to the "metabolic syndrome".
 There is usually no rule how early or how often to take blood tests to check for these kinds of problems.
 The clinic we use usually checks at the 2-week point and then monthly thereafter for a few months, then every 3-4 months.
 Blood testing can be done at any time if necessary, please tell your therapist and physician if you have any signs of a rash, lethargy, infection, yellowing of the white part of your eyes, or other new physical symptoms.